dadrum/dep_gen/README.md

 ## Arguments combination

 You can combine positional, named, and optional arguments together with automatically substituted arguments.
-For example, for a constructor with such a set of arguments:
+For example, for a constructor that has this set of parameters:

 ```dart
 @DepGen()